Akuli/the-simple-noteprogram/README.md

 This application was designed for GNU/Linux users.
 I haven't made a Windows installer (yet) so following these instructions for installing the Windows dependencies will result in many useless programs.
 I've included some Windows instructions anyway just because it's possible to run this program in Windows.

 OSX is not supported in these instructions.
 I don't have a mac so i can't test my applications on OSX.
-However, installing the dependencies and running this program without installing should work the same way it does for Windows.
+However, installing the dependencies should work the same way it works for Windows and running should work similarly to GNU operating systems.

 ## Downloading and dependencies

 Downloading this application is easy.
-Just go to the top right of this page and click the "Download zip" option.
-Then extract the `local` folder from the zip.
+Just go to the top right of this page and click the "Download zip" button.
+Then extract the `install-root` folder from the zip.

-These dependencies are needed to run this program:
+You need to have these dependencies installed in order to run this program:

 | Name                  | Debian/Ubuntu package             | Windows download                                                                              |
 |-----------------------|-----------------------------------|-----------------------------------------------------------------------------------------------|